Substance Abuse Treatment for Crack Cocaine

 A professional interventionist may help deal with crack users’ potentially violent or paranoid behavior.

-Crack Cocaine Withdrawal
+Does Crack Cocaine Cause Withdrawal Symptoms?

 People with crack cocaine addiction develop a psychological and physiological tolerance to the drug and suffer from withdrawal when they try to stop using.